Starez1011/Phising-Detection-System-final-project-/README.md

-# Phishing Website Detection
+# Phishing Website and Text Detection

-A machine learning-based system for detecting phishing websites using various features extracted from URLs and website characteristics.
+A machine learning-based system for detecting phishing using both URL analysis and text content analysis.
+The system leverages advanced models to classify websites and messages as either legitimate or phishing, providing a comprehensive approach to phishing detection.

 ## Project Overview

+This project implements a multi-modal phishing detection system that analyzes both URLs and message text for phishing intent.
+The system uses:

+- **URL Analysis:**

-This project implements a machine learning system to detect phishing websites by analyzing various features of URLs and website characteristics.
-The system uses multiple machine learning models to classify websites as either legitimate or phishing.
+  - Extracts features from URLs and website characteristics.
+  - Uses a machine learning model (XGBoost) to classify URLs as legitimate or phishing.

+- **Text Analysis:**
+  - Uses a fine-tuned TinyBERT NLP model to analyze the content of messages for phishing intent.
+  - Classifies message text as legitimate or phishing based on language patterns and context.

+**How the system works:**

+1. When a user submits a message, the system:
+   - Extracts any URLs from the message and analyzes them using the XGBoost model.
+   - Analyzes the message text using the NLP model.
+2. Each component (URL and text) is classified as either legitimate or phishing.
+3. The system provides user-friendly feedback for both URL and text analysis, warning users about potential phishing threats.
+4. Results and predictions are stored for each user, and duplicate URLs are not stored for the same user.

+**Models Used:**

+- **XGBoost:** For URL-based phishing detection.
+- **TinyBERT (NLP):** For phishing intent detection in message text.

 ## Features